In this section...

 Our favourite holiday villa to date.
 Absolutely stunning house in beautiful grounds.

 Hameau des Anges is a great villa with amazing grounds in a wonderful location.
 It’s an excellent place for a family holiday.

 Our choice of French properties is diverse, ranging from simple charm to genuine luxury and style.
 Much of our portfolio is privately owned, and price alone is therefore not a universal guide.
 We contract all our accommodation in person, and each property has its individual appeal.

 To help you make the right choice based on your own priorities, we have devised a simple grading guide to be considered in conjunction with each individual property description, awarding up to a maximum of five stars for the below categories.

 * For further clarification on Facilities and Amenities, please view the 'Details' tab for each property or speak to one of our experienced sales consultants.

-Introduce fragrant fields of lavender, rolling hills and the red salt lagoons of the nearby Camargue National Park and before you lies a holiday destination to rival any other, complemented by our selection of handpicked luxury villas to help you make the most of your luxury holiday in Provence.
+This is a destination to rival any other.
+Complemented by our selection of handpicked villas we can help you make the most of your luxury holiday in Provence.